-init([label, provider, working_dir,]) Initialize self. create_monitoring_info(status) Create a monitoring message for each block based on the poll status. handle_errors(error_handler, status) This method is called by the error management in- frastructure after a status poll. initialize_scaling() Compose the launch command and call scale out monitor_resources() Should resource monitoring happen for tasks on run- ning on this executor? run_dir([value]) Path to the run directory. scale_in(count) Scale in method. scale_out([blocks]) Scale out method. scaling_enabled() Specify if scaling is enabled. set_bad_state_and_fail_all(exception) Allows external error handlers to mark this executor as irrecoverably bad and cause all tasks submitted to it now and in the future to fail. shutdown(args, kwargs) Shutdown the executor. start() Create submit process and collector thread to create, send, and retrieve Parsl tasks within the Work Queue system. status() Return the status of all jobs/blocks currently known to this executor. submit(func, resource_specification, args,) Processes the Parsl app by its arguments and submits the function information to the task queue, to be ex- ecuted using the Work Queue system.
+init([label, provider, working_dir,]) Initialize self. create_monitoring_info(status) Create a monitoring message for each block based on the poll status. handle_errors(error_handler, status) This method is called by the error management in- frastructure after a status poll. initialize_scaling() Compose the launch command and call scale out monitor_resources() Should resource monitoring happen for tasks on run- ning on this executor? run_dir([value]) Path to the run directory. scale_in(count) Scale in method. scale_out([blocks]) Scales out the number of blocks by "blocks" scaling_enabled() Specify if scaling is enabled. set_bad_state_and_fail_all(exception) Allows external error handlers to mark this executor as irrecoverably bad and cause all tasks submitted to it now and in the future to fail. shutdown(args, kwargs) Shutdown the executor. start() Create submit process and collector thread to create, send, and retrieve Parsl tasks within the Work Queue system. status() Return status of all blocks. submit(func, resource_specification, args,) Processes the Parsl app by its arguments and submits the function information to the task queue, to be ex- ecuted using the Work Queue system.

+bad_state_is_set Returns true if this executor is in an irrecoverable er-

+ror state.

+error_management_enabled Indicates whether worker error management is sup-

+ported by this executor.

+executor_exception Returns an exception that indicates why this executor

+is in an irrecoverable state.

+continues on next page

-bad_state_is_set Returns true if this executor is in an irrecoverable er- ror state. error_management_enabled Indicates whether worker error management is sup- ported by this executor. executor_exception Returns an exception that indicates why this executor is in an irrecoverable state. hub_address Address to the Hub for monitoring. hub_port Port to the Hub for monitoring. provider status_polling_interval Returns the interval, in seconds, at which the status method should be called. tasks Contains a dictionary mapping task IDs to the corre- sponding Future objects for all tasks that have been submitted to this executor.
+Iania 44 - continued trom nravinie nana Iabic COLLULIACA 11 0111 DICVIOUS Dage hub_address Address to the Hub for monitoring. hub_port Port to the Hub for monitoring. outstanding Count the number of outstanding tasks. provider status_polling_interval Returns the interval, in seconds, at which the status method should be called. tasks Contains a dictionary mapping task IDs to the corre- sponding Future objects for all tasks that have been submitted to this executor. workers_per_node initialize_scaling()